-There are currently no vacancies for this group.
-Check back for future opportunities.
+There are currently no vacancies for this task force.

 Terms of Appointees

-- Committee members will serve 2-year terms; no individual shall serve more than 2 consecutive terms.
+- Committee members will serve 3-year terms; no individual shall serve more than 2 consecutive terms.

 - The APTA Nominating Committee member will serve a 1 year term.
 The Nominating Committee member can serve more than 1 consecutive term and must be a current Nominating Committee member throughout his/her term on the Leadership Development Committee.

-The Board of Directors’ determined charge for the Leadership Development Committee is to:
+The Board's determined charge for the Leadership Development Task Force is to:

-- Submit a report to the Board of Directors on an annual basis
+- Provide a final report to the Board of Directors.

-The Leadership Development Committee will conduct its work with the Association Organizational Values in mind and in the context of 1) APTA's mission, vision and strategic plan, and 2) the potential for its work to have implications related to physical therapist assistants, women, diversity, and risk management.
+The Leadership Development Task Force will conduct its work with the Association Organizational Values in mind and in the context of 1) APTA's mission, vision and strategic plan, and 2) the potential for its work to have implications related to physical therapist assistants, women, diversity, and risk management.

-Staff Liaison: Elizabeth Grotos, senior specialist, components, governance and leadership
+Staff Liaison: Dena Kilgore, director, components, governance and leadership

 Browse Current Volunteer Group Rosters